2022-23 Council Members

-Rebecca W. Brendel, JD, MD is an associate professor of psychiatry at Harvard Medical School, where she is associate director of and director of the Master’s Degree Program at the Center for Bioethics.
+Rebecca W. Brendel, JD, MD is vice-chair of the Council on Ethical and Judicial Affairs (CEJA).
+Dr. Brendel is an associate professor of psychiatry at Harvard Medical School (HMS), where she is director of the HMS Center for Bioethics and its Master of Science Degree Program.
 Dr Brendel bases her clinical work at Massachusetts General Hospital and focuses on challenges arising at the intersection of psychiatry, medicine, ethics, law, and human rights.

 Larry E. Reaves, MD is a plastic and reconstructive surgeon at Cook Children's Medical Center in Fort Worth, Texas.
 Prior to joining CEJA, Dr Reaves served as a delegate representing the Texas Medical Association in the AMA House of Delegates.